whoisdsmith/Knowledge-Marks/Awesome /Awesome-zsh-plugins.md

 -   [sensei-git](https://github.com/aswitalski/oh-my-zsh-sensei-git-plugin) - Adds many `git` aliases and helper shell functions.
 -   [session-sauce](https://github.com/ChrisPenner/session-sauce) - An fzf interface for tmux session creation and management for all your projects.
 -   [setenv](https://github.com/kalpakrg/setenv) - Runs a script when you change directories.
--   [shelf](https://github.com/ecmma/shelf) -Utility which can be used to bookmark and access directly any file using mnemonics.
+-   [shelf](https://github.com/ecmma/shelf) -Utility which can be used to bookmark and access directly any file using mnemonics. #bookmark
 -   [shellfirm](https://github.com/kaplanelad/shellfirm) - Shellfirm is a handy utility to help avoid running dangerous commands without an extra step of approval.
 When risky patterns is detected you will immediately get a small prompt challenge that will double verify your action.
 -   [show-path](https://github.com/redxtech/zsh-show-path) - Provides a function shows the `$PATH` line by line.
 -   [simpleserver](https://github.com/sathish09/zsh_plugins/tree/master/simpleserver) - Plugin to easily start python `SimpleHTTPServer` and `SimpleHTTPSServer`.